 - Required.
 The maximum number of instances for App Engine to create for this module version.
 This is useful to limit the costs of a module.

 - Optional.
 The instance will be shut down this amount of time after receiving its last request.

 application: simple-sample module: my-module version: uno runtime: python27 instance_class: F2 automatic_scaling: min_idle_instances: 5 max_idle_instances: automatic # default value min_pending_latency: automatic # default value max_pending_latency: 30ms max_concurrent_requests: 50

 - The Instance Class size for this module.
 When using automatic scaling, only the F1, F2 and F4 instance classes are available.
 If you do not specify a class, F1 is assigned by default.

 - Optional.
 Automatic scaling is assumed by default.

 - The minimum number of idle instances that App Engine should maintain for this version.
-Only applicable to the default version, since other versions are not expected to receive significant traffic.
+Only applies to the default version of a module, since other versions are not expected to receive significant traffic.
+Please keep in mind:

 - The minimum amount of time that App Engine should allow a request to wait in the pending queue before starting a new instance to handle it.

 - A low minimum means requests must spend less time in the pending queue when all existing instances are active.
 This improves performance but increases the cost of running your application.